Maamoul

 Maamoul cookies on a round decorative plate with extra walnuts dusted with powdered sugar.

 Maamoul is not your ordinary cookie!
 It’s a delicious cookie rooted in tradition and culture and found in many Middle Eastern cuisines, such as Lebanon, Syria, and Palestine.
 These cookies are crisp, and buttery and stuffed with either nuts or dates.
-They’re very lightly sweetened and have a unique preparation and presentation, making them definitely a labor of love.
+They’re very lightly sweetened and have a unique preparation and presentation, making them definitely a labor of love to make during the holidays!

 The word “maamoul” in Arabic means “filled,” which is exactly what this recipe is – a cookie stuffed with a mixture and then pressed into a wooden mold.

-• Mahlab: This fragrant spice is made from the cherry pit of a wild cherry called St. Lucy.
-It can also be found in most Middle Eastern markets and online.
+• Mahlab: This fragrant spice is made from the cherry pit and gives maamoul its signature taste.
 You could also substitute ground cardamom or fennel or mix together ground cinnamon and clove in a pinch.
 The flavor won’t be exactly the same but it will add just the right amount of aromatic flavor.
+You can also add cinnamon, cardamom, or nutmeg into the dough to add extra flavor.

-• Unsalted butter: Use unsalted butter and add salt instead.
-If you use salted butter, just be sure to skip the added salt in this recipe.
-You could also use ghee or coconut oil for a vegan maamoul recipe.
+• Unsalted butter: You could also use ghee, or coconut oil for a vegan maamoul recipe.

 • Dry active yeast: Because this recipe uses dry active yeast, it will need to go through the proofing stage when added to the flour and butter mixture, which only takes about 15 minutes.